-- Students must be attending a minimum of six (6) eligible credits for federal loans (Audited courses, Transfer Credits, Credit by Exam, Experiential Learning Credits, and some repeat courses do not count towards eligibility); - Students with prior baccalaureates are not eligible to receive Pell or SEOG grants. - Federal loans must be prorated for certificate programs consisting of 16 to 23 credits. - Financial aid must be prorated for programs that are less than 30 weeks in any academic year. - A Consortium Agreement is required when a student is enrolled at more than one CCSNH College and wishes to use financial aid at both colleges. - Pell eligible students must be registered for any course(s) that does not span the entire length of the semester prior to the Pell recalculation date within that semester.
+- Students must be attending a minimum of six (6) eligible credits for federal loans (Audited courses, Transfer Credits, Credit by Exam, Experiential Learning Credits, and some repeat courses do not count towards eligibility) - Students must not be receiving federal or state financial aid from another institution for the same enrollment period; - Students with prior baccalaureates are not eligible to receive Pell or SEOG grants. - Federal loans must be prorated for certificate programs consisting of 16 to 23 credits. - Financial aid must be prorated for programs that are less than 30 weeks in any academic year. - A Consortium Agreement is required when a student is enrolled at more than one CCSNH College and wishes to use financial aid at both colleges. - Pell eligible students must be registered for any course(s) that does not span the entire length of the semester prior to the Pell recalculation date within that semester.